 Due to the remote locations where the commercial kangaroo shoot takes place there is no effective monitoring of animal welfare.
 No statistics are available for the animals who are wounded and escape, only to endure a long and painful death.
-The kangaroo industry Code of Practice requires that animals are killed by a single shot to the head, but even conservative estimates suggest that more than 100,000 of the adult kangaroos commercially 'processed' each year are not killed in this manner.1
+The kangaroo industry Code of Practice requires that animals are killed by a single shot to the head, but even conservative estimates suggest that more than tens of thousands of the adult kangaroos commercially 'processed' each year are not killed in this manner.1

 Once again we have a cruel animal industry that continues only because it can operate without public scrutiny.
 Tonight, while you are sleeping peacefully, out in the Australian bush the peaceful existence of thousands of gentle animals who have harmed no-one will end violently — for the sake of the mighty dollar.